morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

     <figcaption>NDVI time series for over a mangrove dieback pixel.</figcaption>
 </figure>

-Run your mouse along the line representing the NDVI in the chart and the date and NDVI value will be displayed.
+Trace your mouse pointer along the line representing the NDVI in the chart and the date and NDVI value will be displayed.
 What season (or months) do you think the mangrove dieback event occurred?
 Do you think the mangroves recovered in the years that followed?
 What do you think might cause the other smaller variations in the NDVI both before and after the dieback event?

 Click on the point marker to go into edit mode.
 Then click and drag the point marker to a new location on the coast where there was mangrove dieback according to your map, and click the **Exit** button at the top of the map. **Run** the script again.
 Do you see the same temporal pattern at this new location?